-Anti-Money Laundering and Combating the Financing of Terrorist Policies
+Anti-Money Laundering

 Turkey is a member country of the FATF and has enacted laws and regulations to combat money laundering, terrorist financing and other financial crimes.
 In Turkey, all banks and their employees are obligated to implement and fulfil certain requirements regarding the treatment of activities that may be referred to as money laundering set forth in Law No. 5549 on Prevention of Laundering Proceeds of Crime.
-See "Risk Factors - Political, Economic and Legal Risks relating to Turkey - Combating the Financing of Terrorism."
+See "Risk Factors - Risks relating to Turkey - Combating the Financing of Terrorism."